 Airport Operator's Guide to UAS

 It is recommended that airport operators work with pilots of UAS to coordinate their flight operations.
-Working with UAS operators makes the airspace ultimately safer for manned aircraft, by discouraging any operation, which has not been first reported to the airport manager.
+Working with UAS operators makes the airspace ultimately safer for manned aircraft, and encourages UAS operators to coordinate with airports before operating.

 The following is a list of questions, that at a minimum, the airport manager should ask: